-The basic description of hazardous materials includes: the identification number, the proper shipping name, hazard class or division and the packing group, if any, in that order.
-The packing group is displayed in Roman numerals and may be preceded by "PG."
+The basic description of hazardous materials includes the identification number, proper shipping name, hazard class or division, and the packing group, if any, in that order.
+The packing group is displayed in Roman numerals and may be preceded by "PG".

-The identification number, shipping name and hazard class must not be abbreviated unless specifically authorized in the hazardous materials regulations.
+Identification number, shipping name, and hazard class must not be abbreviated unless specifically authorized in the hazardous materials regulations.
 The description must also show:

-- · The total quantity and unit of measure. - The number and type of packages (ex.
-6 drums). - · The letters "RQ," if a reportable quantity. - If the letters "RQ" appear, the name of the hazardous substance. - For all materials with the letter "G" (Generic) in Column 1 of the Hazardous Materials Table, the technical name of the hazardous material.
+The total quantity and unit of measure.

+The number and type of packages (example: "6 Drums").

+The letters RQ, if a reportable quantity.

+If the letters RQ appear, the name of the hazardous substance (if not included in the shipping name).

+For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.

 Shipping papers also must list an emergency response telephone number (unless excepted).
 The emergency response telephone number is the responsibility of the shipper.
 It can be used by emergency responders to obtain information about any hazardous materials involved in a spill or fire.

-The telephone number must be the number of the person offering the hazardous material for transportation (if the shipper/offerer is the emergency response information (ERI) provider); or the number of an agency or organization capable of, and accepting responsibility for, providing the detailed information required by paragraph (a)(2) of this section.
-The person who is registered with the ERI provider must be identified by name, contract number or other unique identifier assigned by the ERI provider on the shipping paper.
+The telephone number must be:

+The number of the person offering the hazardous material for transportation (if the shipper/offerer is the emergency response information (ERI) provider); or

+The number of an agency or organization capable of, and accepting responsibility for, providing the detailed information required by paragraph (a)(2) of this section.
+The person who is registered with the ERI provider must be identified by name, or contract number or other unique identifier assigned by the ERI provider, on the shipping paper

 Shippers also must provide emergency response information to the motor carrier for each hazardous material being shipped.
 The emergency response information must be able to be used away from the motor vehicle and must provide information on how to safely handle incidents involving the material.
-At a minimum, it must include the basic description and technical name; immediate hazards to health; risks of fire or explosion; immediate precautions to be taken in the event of an accident or incident; immediate methods for handling fires; initial methods for handling spills or leaks in the absence of fires; and preliminary first aid measures.
+At a minimum, it must include the following information:

+The basic description and technical name:

+Immediate hazards to health;

+Risks of fire or explosion;

+Immediate precautions to be taken in the event of an accident or incident:

+Immediate methods for handling fires;

+Initial methods for handling spills or leaks in the absence of fires; and

+Preliminary first aid measures